U.N. nuclear chief delays Ukraine nuclear plant visit over security | Headlines

 U.N. nuclear chief delays Ukraine nuclear plant visit over security

-U.N. nuclear chief Rafael Grossi delayed a trip to Ukraine's Russian-held Zaporizhzhia nuclear power plant (ZNPP) on Wednesday because of security concerns, diplomats said.
-Moscow and Kyiv have reported heavy fighting in southern and eastern Ukraine since the start of a Ukrainian counteroffensive.
-Grossi, the head of the International Atomic Energy Agency (IAEA), said in Kyiv on Tuesday that he was "very concerned" that the nuclear plant could be caught in Ukraine's counteroffensive to retake Russian-occupied territory.
+Grossi had been expected to visit the plant (ZNPP) in southern Ukraine on Wednesday following talks in Kyiv on Tuesday but Ukrainian Energy Minister German Galushchenko said the trip had been pushed back, possibly by days.
+"Grossi is in Ukraine.

-U.N. nuclear chief Rafael Grossi delayed a trip to Ukraine's Russian-held Zaporizhzhia nuclear power plant (ZNPP) on Wednesday because of security concerns, diplomats said.
-Grossi had been expected to visit the facility on Wednesday following talks with President Volodymyr Zelenskiy in Kyiv on Tuesday, but a diplomatic source said the visit would be delayed by "some hours".
+U.N. nuclear chief Rafael Grossi delayed a trip to the Russian-held Zaporizhzhia nuclear power station on Wednesday for security reasons as Moscow and Kyiv reported heavy fighting in southern Ukraine.
+Grossi had been expected to visit the plant (ZNPP) in southern Ukraine on Wednesday following talks in Kyiv on Tuesday but Ukrainian Energy Minister German Galushchenko said the trip had been pushed back, possibly by days.

-"Security checks are currently being conducted, in view of the general situation in the region.
-The Director General's mission to the ZNPP is expected to take place soon," the diplomatic source said.
-Russian news agency Interfax quoted a Russian-installed local official as saying Grossi would visit on Thursday.

-"He's waiting to be able to travel safely," a senior Ukrainian government official told Reuters.
-The official did not say when Grossi would arrive at the plant in southeastern Ukraine.
-Moscow and Kyiv have reported heavy fighting in southern and eastern Ukraine since the start of a Ukrainian counteroffensive.
+"Grossi is in Ukraine.
+The issue of his visit to the ZNPP should be resolved in the next few days," Galushchenko was quoted as saying by Interfax Ukraine news agency.
+"I cannot assess the situation - there are hostilities going on and the military is assessing the situation."

 The Kakhovka reservoir was normally used to refill the pond but cannot do so now because of its falling water level, Ukrainian nuclear authorities have said.
 Instead, the pond, which is separated from the reservoir, can be replenished using deep underground wells, they said.
 (Additional reporting by Tom Balmforth and Anna Pruchnicka, Editing by Timothy Heritage)